Lithuanian Riflemen's Union: Riflemen students

-Riflemen Union in Exile
+Riflemen Union in exile

 In Chicago, on 7 March 1954, the riflemen who had fled Lithuania due to World War II declared the re-establishment of the LRU, under the name of the National Guard of Lithuania in Exile.
 The main activists included Mantautas, Pūtvytė-Mantautienė, Valatkaitis, Kalmantas and others.
 Sections of the organisation were active in the United States, the UK, Canada, and Australia.

 Currently, the National Guard of Lithuania in Exile forms an integral part of the LRU.
-It is headed by Julius Butkus and is active in the United States and Canada, and supporters both the Union and the Armed Forces.
+It is headed by Julius Butkus and is active in the United States and Canada, and supports both the Union and the Armed Forces.